-The total response burden imposed on the reporting of data for the index of net retail prices, the consumer price index and the European Union harmonised consumer price index is estimated at 2078 hours or 0.578 mill.
+The total response burden imposed on the reporting of data for the consumer price index, the index of net retail prices and the European Union's harmonized consumer price index is estimated at 2078 hours or 0.578 mill.
 DKK.